troystribling/BlueCap/README.md

 }
 ```

-Here the [peripheralConnectFuture](#central_peripheralconnect) from the previous section is flatmapped to discoverPeripheralServices(services:[CBUUID]!) -> Future<Peripheral> to ensures that the peripheral is connected before service and characteristic discovery starts.
-Also, the peripheral is discovered only if it is connected and an error is returned if the peripheral is not connected.
+Here the [peripheralConnectFuture](#central_peripheralconnect) from the previous section is flatmapped to *discoverPeripheralServices(services:[CBUUID]!) -> Future&lt;Peripheral&gt;* to ensure that the Peripheral is connected before Service and Characteristic discovery starts.
+Also, the Peripheral is discovered only if it is connected and an error is returned if the Peripheral is not connected.

 ### <a name="central_characteristic_write">Characteristic Write</a>

-After a peripherals characteristics are discovered writing characteristic values is possible.
-Several BlueCap Characteristic methods are available,
+After a Peripherals Characteristics are discovered writing Characteristic values is possible.
+Many BlueCap Characteristic methods are available,

 ```swift
 // Write an NSData object to characteristic value